-This is the most interesting part.
+This was the most interesting part for us.

 We know that Dubbo or Kandy has some of the best bowling performances while St John’s or Pretoria has great batting performances but these cities don’t have enough international players to field a team of 11 in the World Cup.

 There are 31 cities with 11 or more players but cities like Chittagong, Multan, Delhi, Dunedin, Sialkot, or London don’t have a lot of good quality bowlers.
-On the other hand, cities like Rawalpindi or Bulawayo have good bowlers but the batting strength is not there.
+On the other hand, cities like Rawalpindi or Bulawayo have good bowlers but the batting strength is not available.

 - Cape Town